plone/documentation/working-with-content/collaboration-and-workflow/advanced-control.rst

 publication state.
 It shows that the folder "Long-tailed Skipper" will be affected by this state change.

+A brief aside:  you may have noticed that, apart from the checkbox to the left, there is also a checkbox above, next to the headers of the *Affected content* section.
+The reason is that this same *advanced* state panel can be used to make the changes described below to a whole list of unrelated content items simultaneously, in bulk, from the *contents* tab of a folder.
+More on this later.

 The next field, *Include contained items*, is a check box for controlling whether the state change affects this item only (the "Long-tailed Skipper" folder) or the items it contains and all of any